Patricia Ononiwu Kaishian – Outcasts: Mary Banning’s World of Mushrooms

 Dr. Patricia Ononiwu Kaishian is the Curator of Mycology at the New York State Museum, and a professor of biology with Bard Prison Initiative.
 Her research focuses on fungal taxonomy, diversity and evolution, as well as queer theory and philosophy of science.
 Her forthcoming book (May 2025), Forest Euphoria: The Abounding Queerness of Nature, is a collection of essays challenging our expectations of what is normal, beautiful, and possible.

-The event details are only viewable to active members who are logged into the website.
-To view details of the event, please use the login form in the left sidebar.
+This lecture was recorded and is viewable to active members who are logged in.
+To watch this video, please use the login form in the left sidebar.

 This event is in the "lectures" category.